PrairieLearn/PrairieLearn/doc/elements.md

 A = [1.23; 4.56]; (* matrix *)
 ```

-Here is an example of python format:
+Here is an example of Python format:

 ```
 import numpy as np